ChuyueSun/VerusSFT/README.md

 | Token Accuracy | 45% | 55% | 10% ↑ |
 | Training Time | - | ~14s | 8 epochs |
 | Adapter Size | - | 6.2MB | - |

+> **Important**: These metrics are from prototype training on only 10 hand-crafted examples.
+They demonstrate the training pipeline works but do not represent real performance on verification tasks.
+Token accuracy is not a reliable proxy for verification success—the true metric is whether generated code actually verifies with Verus.

+---

+## Known Limitations

+**Current prototype limitations (as of Dec 2, 2025):**

+- ❌ **Tiny dataset**: Only 10 training examples (not representative of real Verus code diversity)
+- ❌ **No code-specialized base model**: Using GPT-2 instead of models trained on code
+- ❌ **No Verus evaluation**: Training metrics (loss, token accuracy) don't measure actual verification success
+- ❌ **No minimizer integration**: Dataset is hand-crafted, not automatically generated
+- ❌ **Single-task only**: No multi-task training across spec generation, code synthesis, and repair
+- ❌ **No benchmark suite**: No standardized held-out test set for evaluation

+**What this means:**
+- The prototype validates the *training infrastructure* (LoRA, SFT pipeline)
+- It does NOT validate that fine-tuning improves Verus code generation
+- Real evaluation requires running Verus on generated code and measuring verification pass rates

+**Planned improvements:** See [Future Improvements](#future-improvements) and [Student Subprojects](#student-subprojects)

 ---